-For long-term course, the application fee is due after your application is approved while the admission fee and tuition are due after your CoE is issued.
+For Student Visa Course, the Application fee is due after your application is approved while the Admission fee and Tuition are due after your CoE is issued.

 For all courses, the Tuition fee is due 2 to 4 weeks before the course starts.